ioccc-src/winner/2001/kev/README.md

     ./kev hostname # in another terminal
 ```

-NOTE: each player's paddle is at the bottom and the opponent at the top.
+**NOTE**: each player's paddle is at the bottom and the opponent at the top.

 ## Try: